A high-performance general-purpose compute library

 Parameters

-[in]lhsThe array object on the left hand side
+[in]lhsinput array on the left-hand side

-[in]rhsThe array object on the right hand side
+[in]rhsinput array on the right-hand side

 Returns